I'm an affiliate

 But on the other hand, you can get really artistic lens flare with this lens, it’s very similar to Helios 44-2 58mm lens.

-Here are some of the test images that I took on my Nikon D810.
+Here are some of the test pictures that I took on my Nikon D810.

-I especially searched for this lens flaw in order to find differences between the lenses, so this may not happen to you in daily photography shoot.
+I especially searched for this lens flaw in order to find differences between those lenses, this may not happen to you.